Parsi Cafes, A Centuries-Old Tradition In India, Are Vanishing

 Every day during the busy lunch hour, Kohinoor slowly makes his way around each table to partake in one of his favorite activities: schmoozing.
 Current favorite topics include the British monarchy, U.S. politics and his longevity plans.
 (He plans on breaking the Guinness World Record for oldest living person.)

-India was still under British rule when Kohinoor's father opened the café in 1923, which inspired the café's name.
+India was still under British rule when Kohinoor's father opened the cafe in 1923, which inspired the cafe's name.
 "My father wanted to please the local commissioner, who was handing out leases at the time," says Kohinoor.

-When the restaurant opened, the menu consisted mostly of lighter, European fare.
-It wasn't until after independence from the British in 1947 that Kohinoor decided to revamp the menu, adding in a slew of Iranian comfort food options that have since become the favorites here — dishes like Sali Boti, a lamb curry stewed with tomatoes, jaggery and onions, topped with fried potato strings.
+When the restaurant opened, the menu consisted mostly of lighter European fare.
+It wasn't until after independence from the British in 1947 that Kohinoor decided to revamp the menu, adding a slew of Iranian comfort food options that have since become the favorites here — dishes like sali boti, a lamb curry stewed with tomatoes, jaggery and onions and topped with fried potato strings.

 Most items on the menu today follow the original recipes of Kohinoor's late wife, Bacha — and they remain a fiercely guarded secret.

-A small black and white photo of Bacha hangs on the wall alongside the restaurant's entrance.
-On the other side of the room is a portrait of Queen Elizabeth II, next to a painting of Gandhi.
+A small black-and-white photo of Bacha hangs on the wall alongside the restaurant's entrance.
+On the other side of the room is a portrait of Queen Elizabeth II next to a painting of Gandhi.
 Several depictions of the Prophet Zoroaster, cloaked in white robes, are also on display.
-Each serves as a reminder of the café's unique cultural heritage.
+Each serves as a reminder of the cafe's unique cultural heritage.

 Zoroastrians started arriving in India around 1,300 years ago to escape religious persecution from Arab invaders in their native Persia.
-By the mid-20th century, there were around 120,000 Parsis living in India.
+By the mid-20th century, around 120,000 Parsis lived in India.
 Today there are less than half that.
 Zoroastrians don't believe in conversion, making it hard to keep the religion alive.

 But the more immediate problem for families like Kohinoor's is a generational one.